NeCTAR-RC/nectar-training/package07/sections/index.markdown

 {% include /docLinks.markdown %}

-In this module we are going to learn how to launch an instance and how to connect to it.
-We are going to discuss two ways to connect: (a) with the command line and (b) to a remote desktop, with the benefits of having a graphical interface.
+In this module you will learn how to launch an instance and how to connect to it.
+We'll discuss two ways to connect: (a) using the command line and (b) to a remote desktop, with the benefits of having a graphical user interface (GUI).
 We will briefly take a look at how to run graphical applications via the command line (instead of the remote desktop), and we will also set up a web server to publish a very simple website.
-Finally, we will set up the different cloud storage types, so we can access the storage remotely and directly from our instance.
+Finally, we will set up the different cloud data storage types, so we can access the data storage remotely and directly from our instance.

 ### Videos